 The board's initial proposal had recommended listed companies as the starting point, but we have had feedback since we published the comment paper that it should be extended to Public Interest Entities.
 In the final rule PIE's have been included in the scope.

-29. What about State Owned Entities?
+29. What about State Owned Entities that meet the definition of Public Interest Entity (PIE)?
 How will it apply to them?